Bombay High Court: Controversies

-The Judges
+Judges

-The Bombay High Court sits at Mumbai, the capital of the state of Maharashtra, and has additional benches in Aurangabad and Nagpur in Maharashtra, as well as Panaji in the state of Goa.
+The Bombay High Court sits at Mumbai, the capital of the state of Maharashtra, and has additional benches in Aurangabad and Nagpur and Kolhapur Maharashtra, as well as Panaji in the state of Goa.
 It may have a maximum of 94 judges, of which 71 must be permanently appointed and 23 may be additionally appointed.
-Currently, it has a total of 65 Judges.
+Currently, it has a total of 66 Judges.